 Sometimes the integrations are effortless and sometimes they are extremely difficult.
 Typical integrations like payment providers such as PayPal or Authorize.Net are extremely easy to integrate with.
 The same goes for credit check services from Equifax or Experian.

-Older or lesser known systems may pose a challenge and increase the project cost.
+Older or lesser-known systems may pose a challenge and increase project costs.

 - Migration of Existing Data